shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_hierarchy_model.rst

     view.setModel(self._hierarchy_model)

     # build a hierarchy that encompases all your projects
-    # target entities linked to the "entity" field on "Version" entities
+    # targeting entities linked to the "entity" field on "Version" entities
-    model.load_data("/", "Version.entity")
+    model.load_data("Version.entity")

 The above code will create a standard Qt tree view for your site (all projects) drilling down to entities with linked versions.